tangentecode/obsidian-notes/computer-science/docs/python/variables.md

-- Defining variables is very compact
+- Defining variables is very compact in design
+-